steccas/stecCA/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I needed to manage certificates for my homelab, I'm self-hosting some services and of course I wanted a full working SSL without errors.
+I needed to manage certificates for my home lab, I'm self-hosting some services and of course, I wanted a full working SSL without errors.

-In these situation a Certificate Authority is needed, but using OpenSSL just from terminal resulted unpractical and not ideal for managing the various certificates; so I decided to deploy a better system to do these tasks.
+In these situations, a Certificate Authority is needed, but using OpenSSL just from the terminal resulted unpractically and not ideal for managing the various certificates; so I decided to deploy a better system to do these tasks.

 So I came across Lemur and CFSSL...
-I choose CFSSL because it has a very easy to use CLI, offers an OSCP responder and it is integrable with Lemur; Lemur is a platform that offers a web interface and SQL Database for managing the certificates, this way issuing, revoking and keep track of them would be much more efficient to do.
+I choose CFSSL because it has a very easy to use CLI, offers an OSCP responder and it is integrable with Lemur; Lemur is a platform that offers a web interface and SQL Database for managing the certificates, this way issuing, revoking, and keep track of them would be much more efficient to do.

-Anyways, there was no products that integrated all of these tecnologies togheter so using some guides and my expertise I've setup them togheter using docker and some scripts to have everything as clean as possible and very easy to redeploy.
+Anyways, there were no products that integrated all of these technologies so using some guides and my expertise I've set up them together using docker and some scripts to have everything as clean as possible and very easy to redeploy.

 Now I'm publishing it to GitHub because it could be really useful for a lot of people!
 I'd also like to further improve the projects making the integration better and adding even more functionalities for various use cases.

-*Need to quickly setup your CA in a matter of minutes?
+*Need to quickly set up your CA in a matter of minutes?
 It is not a problem anymore!*

 ## Built whit